MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/background-operations.md

 ## Manage background operations

-When you send a request to be processed in the background, the response will include two values that represent different methods you can use to manage background operations.
+When you send a request to be processed in the background, the response includes two values that represent different methods you can use to manage background operations.

 - The ID for a row in the `backgroundoperations` table.

-   Use this value with either the SDK or Web API to retrieve or update data from the `backgroundoperations` table.
+   Use this value with either the SDK or Web API to retrieve or update data in the `backgroundoperations` table.
 More information:

    - [Background Operations table](#background-operations-table)
    - [Poll the background operation table](#poll-the-background-operation-table)